 Selective mutism

-Misconceptions about selective mutism can lead to isolation and increased anxiety for those affected by the condition.
-Gaining a better understanding of this condition is crucial to providing effective support for those living with it.
+Misunderstandings about selective mutism can lead to isolation and increased anxiety for those dealing with it.
+It’s a condition that affects 1 in 140 younger people, yet it’s not well-known and often misunderstood.
+Therefore, gaining a better understanding of selective mutism is crucial to providing support to those affected by this condition.

 Common myths